VrushankBardolia/cafe-website-php/README.md

 # Cafe Website
-This is a cafe website  project, which is the part of a PHP Journal
+This is a cafe website  project, which is part of a PHP Journal

-### Functionaloties
+### Functionalities
+- User can reserve a table
+- User can see a detailed menu
+- Admin can handle customer reservations(Delete)
+- Admin can handle menu items (Add,Delete,Edit)